-No Fourth Wall: The DVD menu for the first film, where both characters comment on the options available as well as how long the viewer takes to make a selection.
+No Fourth Wall: The DVD menu, where both characters comment on the options available as well as how long the viewer takes to make a selection.

 Offscreen Teleportation: When our titular heroes want to cross a street at a crosswalk.
 Kumar convinces Harold to jaywalk, and Harold checks both directions, to find the road clear on both sides for miles.
 Then he steps off the sidewalk and a cop car instantly pulls up from just off-screen.
 Cue Kumar trying to ignore Harold's Death Glare.

 P.O.V.
 Sequel: As noted below, the actors playing the main characters were Funny Foreigner characters in other gross-out comedies and the movie is sort of a perspective shift to focus on them; Harold's coworkers are a parody of the Jerk AssDesignated Heroes of most of these films and amusingly, all of their adventures happen offscreen.
 Similarly, the two have a pair of even nerdier (and Jewish) friends, Rosenberg and Goldstein who also have adventures off-screen, alluding to the play Rosencrantz and Guildenstern Are Dead which is a famous example of this.

 Rant Inducing Slight / "The Reason You Suck" Speech: Both Harold and Kumar.
 Kumar gets his first when an asshole cop gives Harold a ticket for jaywalking after putting one foot down off the curb; Harold's comes when he runs into his co-workers at the White Castle, catching them lying about an "important business meeting" as an excuse to make Harold do all their work.